 • Select the wizard "General/Project" and press the button "Next".

-• Enter the project name "Atari800" and press the button "Finish".
+• Enter the project name "Atari800" and press "Finish".

 • The new project will appear in the "Project Explorer".